Automatic Analysis

 Supported languages

-Automatic analysis is available for most of the languages that SonarCloud supports:
+Automatic analysis is available for all languages that SonarCloud supports.

 Activating automatic analysis